This feature is available on the following TaskRay Product Editions:

 Manage and Complete Tasks

-You can update the status of several tasks at once by multi-selecting the applicable task cards and moving the selection to the new status column.
+Whether you're in the Columns or Rows layout, you can update several tasks at once by multi-selecting the applicable task cards and moving the selection to the new status column or grouping.
 To multi-select, click on Ctrl (PC) or Command (Mac) on your keyboard and select the applicable task cards.
 To multi-select a sequence of task cards, click on Shift on your keyboard, then select the first and last task cards in the sequence.

 Create Tasks

-In Kanban View, the quickest approach to create tasks is when viewing a single project.
-However, tasks can also be added when multiple projects are selected on the board.
+In Kanban View, the quickest approach to create tasks is when viewing a single project or when a Group By selection is applied.

 -